 Chrysler Group LLC led the five largest automakers by U.S. sales in exceeding analysts’ estimates for April as the industry’s increased production drove expansion in the manufacturing sector.

 Chrysler sales climbed 20 percent to 141,165 light vehicles and Toyota Motor Corp.
 (7203)’s deliveries rose 12 percent to 178,044, according to company statements.
 Those results beat eight analysts’ average estimate for increases of 16 percent and 10 percent.
 General Motors Co.
-(GM), Ford Motor Co. and Honda Motor Co.
+(GM:US), Ford Motor Co. and Honda Motor Co.
 (7267) said sales declined by less than analysts’ estimated.

 Stronger demand for automobiles bolstered U.S. manufacturing, which grew in April at the fastest pace in almost a year, according to Institute for Supply Management.
 The group’s factory index climbed to 54.8 last month, the best reading since June.
 Chrysler, Ford and Hyundai Motor Co.
 (005380) said this week they will add shifts at factories this year.